ccmucdenver/ccm-docs/docs/TermsandConditions.md

 Please do not store or process any sensitive information on this system, such as proprietary data, health records, grades, social security numbers, potentially defense-related data, or data related to technology restricted in any way, particularly technology which may be subject to restrictions on export to some countries.
-In more detail:
+In more detai

-* This system can be used for CU Confidential data, which are defined as usually not shared with public. **No [CU highly confidential](https://www.cu.edu/data-governance/resources-support/data-classification) data are allowed, which includes any data requiring compliance with any regulations or security standards, such HIPPA, FERPA, NIST SP 800-171, etc. No Controlled Unclassified Information (CUI) is allowed.**
+* **No [CU highly confidential](https://www.cu.edu/data-governance/resources-support/data-classification) data are allowed, which includes any data requiring compliance with any regulations or security standards, such HIPPA, FERPA, NIST SP 800-171, etc. No Controlled Unclassified Information (CUI) is allowed.**

 * No export controlled technology or technical data related to the Export Administration Regulations (EAR) or the International Traffic in Arms  Regulations (ITAR) is permitted.

 * The above includes data, software, and results generated as output.

-* **All use of this resource must be fundamental research, intended to be published with no restrictions or approval requirement by the sponsor, or any restriction on the nationality of the participants.**
+* **All use of this resource must be fundamental research, intended to be published with no restrictions or approval requirement by the sponsor, and no restriction on the nationality of the participants.**

 ### File protection and privacy

 By default, files and directories, including your home directory, are created such that *all other users have read access to your files*.
 This is a Linux default to encourage collaboration.
-If you want to keep a file or directory private from users other than system administrators, you need to manually change the permissions for that file or directory.
+If you want to make a file or directory not accessible by other users (except for system administrators), you need to manually change the permissions for that file or directory.
 To do so type the command below:

     chmod og-rwx file_or_directory_name

-However, file permissions cannot be considered secure.
+Please note that file permissions cannot be considered secure.

 ### Storage